berkesa/datatree-adapters/README.md

 [![Twitter](https://img.shields.io/twitter/url/https/github.com/berkesa/datatree-adapters.svg?style=social)](https://twitter.com/intent/tweet?text=Wow:&url=%5Bobject%20Object%5D)

 # DataTree Adapter Pack
-Various text and binary adapters to [DataTree Core API](https://berkesa.github.io/datatree/).
+Text and binary adapters for [DataTree Core API](https://berkesa.github.io/datatree/).

 DataTree is an extensible Java Library for reading, manipulating and writing hierarchical data structures from/to various formats.
 DataTree is NOT an another JSON parser.
 It's a top-level API layer that uses existing JSON implementations.
 Even though the JSON format is the default, DataTree supports other formats, such as XML, YAML, TOML, etc.